vl4d09/DSL_laboratory/3 lab/report3.md

 ## Overview
 &ensp;&ensp;&ensp; The term lexer comes from lexical analysis which, in turn, represents the process of extracting lexical tokens from a string of characters.
 There are several alternative names for the mechanism called lexer, for example tokenizer or scanner.
 The lexical analysis is one of the first stages used in a compiler/interpreter when dealing with programming, markup or other types of languages.
 &ensp;&ensp;&ensp; The tokens are identified based on some rules of the language and the products that the lexer gives are called lexemes.
 So basically the lexer is a stream of lexemes.
 Now in case it is not clear what's the difference between lexemes and tokens, there is a big one.
 The lexeme is just the byproduct of splitting based on delimiters, for example spaces, but the tokens give names or categories to each lexeme.
 So the tokens don't retain necessarily the actual value of the lexeme, but rather the type of it and maybe some metadata.
+A lexer, short for lexical analyzer, is a fundamental component of a compiler or interpreter.
+Its primary role is to break down the input source code into smaller meaningful units called tokens.
+These tokens serve as the basic building blocks for subsequent stages of compilation or interpretation.

+Here's an overview of the theory behind lexers:

+1. **Tokenization**: The lexer processes the input source code character by character, identifying and categorizing sequences of characters into tokens.
+Each token represents a distinct lexical unit in the programming language, such as keywords, identifiers, literals, operators, and punctuation symbols.

+2. **Regular Expressions**: Lexers typically employ regular expressions to define patterns that match different token types.
+These patterns describe the syntactic structure of tokens, allowing the lexer to recognize and extract them from the input stream efficiently.

+3. **Finite Automata**: Underlying many lexer implementations is the concept of finite automata.
+Finite automata provide a formal model for recognizing patterns in strings.
+Lexers often use finite automata to efficiently process input characters and transition between different states based on the encountered symbols.

+4. **Token Types**: Tokens are classified into different types based on their syntactic role within the programming language.
+Common token types include identifiers, keywords, literals (such as numbers and strings), operators, punctuation symbols, and special symbols (such as parentheses and brackets).

+5. **Whitespace and Comments**: Lexers typically handle whitespace characters (such as spaces, tabs, and newline characters) and comments separately from other tokens.
+They may choose to ignore whitespace or include it as a distinct token depending on the language's syntax requirements.

+6. **Error Handling**: Lexers must also handle invalid input gracefully.
+When encountering unrecognized characters or sequences that do not match any defined token pattern, the lexer may generate error tokens or raise exceptions to indicate lexical errors in the source code.

+7. **Output**: Once the lexer has processed the entire input source code, it generates a stream of tokens representing the lexical structure of the program.
+This token stream serves as input for subsequent stages of compilation or interpretation, such as parsing and semantic analysis.

+Overall, the lexer plays a crucial role in the compilation or interpretation process by converting raw source code into a structured representation that can be further analyzed and processed by subsequent components of the compiler or interpreter.

 ## Objectives:
 1. Understand what lexical analysis [1] is.